Jamazi4/bimcat/node-notes.md

 important thing to do - now runtime has liveNodeIds - need to use this to store nodes output so eval doesn't have to go through the same node couple of times

+planes and extruded geometry don't work in one group:

+`groupNode.ts:54 THREE.BufferGeometryUtils: .mergeGeometries() failed with
+geometry at index 1.
+Make sure all geometries have the same number of attributes. function @ groupNode.ts:54`

 ### current plan

 - finish group node - done
-- apply list inputs to linestring node
+- apply list inputs to linestring node - done
-- math nodes
+- math nodes - progress
 - ui/pset nodes and component view integration

+### Geometry processing rules

+- all buffer geometry output should have position, index and normal attributes but no uv
+- linestring is a nested array of vectors. each array is one connected linestring

 ## General